Where does WPForms data go

 To prevent this, we use a friendly postman, WP Mail SMTP, which ensures your form notification emails are delivered every time!

-Connecting WP Mail SMTP with SendLayer
+WP Mail SMTP mailers

 The free version of WP Mail SMTP works great with WPForms Lite.

-You’ll also unlock additional features like WordPress email logging.
+With any paid version, you’ll also unlock additional features like WordPress email logging.
 Logs act as an additional safety net against email deliverability problems.

-So, remember, if your contact form email notifications aren’t showing up, the problem probably isn’t with your WPForms Lite or Pro plugin.
+So, remember, if your contact form email notifications aren’t showing up, the problem isn’t with your WPForms Lite or Pro plugin.

 With WP Mail SMTP and the right settings, you’ll ensure those important notifications land in your inbox, not your spam folder.